ohbm-dic/ohbm-dic.github.io/content/kidsreview/2026/French - Live Session/liveFrench.md

 ---
-title: "Brain Mappers of Tomorrow: French 2026 - The missing half: Using video games to find what’s hiding!"
+title: "Brain Mappers of Tomorrow: French 2026 - The missing half: How a stroke can make one side of the world disappear"
 description: "The French edition of our Brain Mappers of Tomorrow"
 menu: Kids Review
 weight: 51